 The establishment and operation of CERTIS as well as the rights and obligations of the participants are set out in the Act on payment system.
-There are no specific rules for CERTIS compared with rules for other payment systems that can be created in the Czech Republic.
-The accounts used to settle interbank transactions are held at the Czech National Bank on the basis of the account agreements signed with participants in accordance with the Commercial Code.
+The accounts used to settle interbank transactions are held at the Czech National Bank on the basis of the account agreements signed with participants.
 These agreements lay down uniform standards for all participants, as well as legal and technical conditions for keeping accounts and for the exchange and processing of interbank payment systems data.

 The CERTIS system is based on the following principles:

 - settlement of interbank payments in Czech koruna irrespective of their values;

 - settlement in central bank money on accounts held at the Czech National Bank (which also serve as the accounts on which minimum reserves are held);

 - direct participation by banks holding a banking licence for operation within the territory of the Czech Republic, by savings and credit co-operatives and by foreign bank branches; the CERTIS does not allow the participation of indirect participants;